ClickCease

 Holdings

-A list of the specific investments that are held in the portfolio, including the type of investment, the quantity, and the current value.
+A list of the specific investments in the portfolio, including the type of investment, the quantity, and the current value.

 Performance

-This may include information on the return on investment (ROI) for each individual investment as well as the overall portfolio.
+This may include information on each investment's return on investment (ROI) and the overall portfolio.

 Asset allocation